donbright/rust-lang-cheat-sheet/README.md

 let fp = addtwo;          // fp = function pointer to addtwo function fn f<F>(fp: F) where F: Fn(i8)->i8 { println!("{}",fp(1)) }
-// 'where F:Fn' lets us build a function that can accept another function as an argument f(fp);  // call function f, passing a pointer to the 'adder' function. result=3
+// 'where F:Fn' lets us build a function that can accept another function as an argument f(fp);  // call function f, passing a pointer to the 'addtwo' function. result=3

 // closures
 let c = |x| x + 2;    // define a closure, which is kinda like a lambda function